aleksrutins/biocircuits/pages/repressors.md

 ## Leaky expression

 Unfortunately, repressors aren't perfect.
-Many genes can never get entirely repressed, and have a baseline, or "basal", level or expression.
+Many genes can never be entirely repressed, and have a baseline, or "basal", level or expression.
 We can represent this by adding another term, $\alpha_0$, to $\beta(r)$:

 $$\beta(r)=\frac{\beta_0}{1 + r/K_d}+\alpha_0$$